 You can use Microsoft Excel to build a report that is based on the data in the data warehouse for Team Foundation.
 You build the report by creating a PivotTable report in the Microsoft Excel workbook and connecting the report to the data warehouse in SQL Server.
 When you create a PivotTable report, you specify which fields from your data source that you are interested in, how you want the table organized, and what kinds of calculations you want the table to perform.
 For more information, see the following page on the Microsoft Web site: Create a PivotTable report.

 After you have built the PivotTable report, you can rearrange it to view your data from alternative perspectives.
 This ability to pivot the dimensions of the table (for example, to transpose column headings to row positions) gives the PivotTable report tool its name and its unusual analytical power.
 For more information about manipulating the columns and rows in a PivotTable report, see the following page on the Microsoft Web site: Analyze data with PivotTable reports.

 To perform these procedures, you must be a member of the TfsWarehouseDataReaders security role in SQL Server Analysis Services.
-For more information, see Grant Access to the Databases of the Data Warehouse for Visual Studio ALM.
+For more information, see Grant permissions to view or create reports in TFS.

 To build a report in Microsoft Excel 2007

 Open the workbook where you want to create the PivotTable report, and click the Data tab.

 In the Get External Data group, click From Other Sources, and then click From Analysis Services.

 The Data Connection Wizard - Connect to Server dialog box opens.